 Temple Emanu-El seeks to nurture and involve our youth in synagogue life.
 We create a warm and welcoming environment where our young people can thrive socially, intellectually, and spiritually.
 We offer a variety of programs, for families with young children to families with teens in High School – the goal being to create a positive sense of Jewish identity and provide a foundation for religious learning experiences.

-Students in 9th and 10th grade prepare for their Confirmation, which is held in the season of Shavuot in the Spring.
+Students in 10th grade prepare for their Confirmation, which is held in the season of Shavuot in the Spring.
 Classes are taught by senior staff and focus on the student’s Jewish journey, their relationship with God, lessons of Jewish values along with the meaning of Confirmation in their lives.

 We encourage our young people who are 8th-12th graders to return to our Sunday morning program, as Madrikhim, teacher assistants.
 They are a wonderful addition to our Youth and Education teaching team.